yegor256/iccq.github.io/pages/index.md

 The conference will be streamed live on YouTube and you will be able to watch it without registration.
-However, registration is mandatory if you want to attend the event and enjoy a tasty lunch with our speakers.
+<del>However, registration is mandatory if you want to attend the event
+and enjoy a tasty lunch with our speakers.</del>

 Registration fee: <del>$199</del> free
 (thanks to our partners).